 "Are you Chinese?"

 Asian cultures are incredibly diverse.
-Assuming all AAPI individuals are Chinese or labeling them as "Oriental" is a very narrow view of Asian cultures – and a common stereotype.
+Assuming all AAPI individuals are Chinese or labeling them as "Oriental" is a very narrow view of Asian cultures — and a common stereotype.
 Throughout my career when people reference my race, I have been wrongly identified as "Chinese" or "Oriental."
 As a Korean American, I feel as if those individuals don't care or don't understand that there are many nationalities represented throughout Asia and the Pacific Islands.
 Oriental was once a term commonly used regarding people from East Asia and is now considered by many in the AAPI community to be a racial slur.
 It has since been removed from usage in federal laws, per H.R.
-4238 signed by then President Barak Obama.
+4238 signed by President Barack Obama.

 Although a rather broad term, the U.S. Census Bureau defines Asian as "a person having origins in any of the original people of the Far East, for example, Indonesia, Cambodia, China, India, Japan, Korea, Malaysia, the Philippine Islands, Thailand, and Vietnam."
 Pacific Islander is defined as "a person having origins in any of the original people of Hawaii, Guam, Samoa, or other Pacific Islands."